CRLStudios/TechDesignJunior/README.md

  		- You can create interactable graph options by using the create menu in the project tab.
  		- Select an interactable graph and click the edit button in the inspector tab to open the graph editor window.
  		- Right click in the editor graph window to show a menu of nodes that can be added to the graph.
- 		- Start a graph by adding a Intractable Start Node and an Interactable Exit Node.
+ 		- Start a graph by adding a Interactable Start Node and an Interactable Exit Node.
 The interaction will flow from the Start node towards the Exit node.
  		- You can use the Set Progress Flag and Get Progress Flag nodes to do branching logic inside of interactable graphs.
  		- An interactable object can only be activated by the player if the current branching path in the interactable graph contains a node associated with an action such as running a cutscene or setting a progress flag.
 If the graph gets to the Exit node without encountering an action node it will not display the interaction alert to the player or activate when the player enters the trigger and presses enter.
  - Cutscenes